 BESCHI, Constantino Gioseffo Eusebio (Constanzo B., Constantinus Beschius, Vîra-mâmunivar).
 Castiglione delle Stiviere near Mantua 8.11.1680 — Ambalakat near Cranganore 4.2.1747.
 S.J.
 Italian Jesuit missionary and Tamil scholar.
 Nearly 40 years in India.
 Novice of S.J.
 1698, then studies in Ravenna and in 1701-10 in Bologna.
 Ordained as priest in 1709.
-After further studies (?) in a Roman Collegium he came to India in 1710, travelling from Lisbon to Goa.
-Joined the Madurai Mission on 8.5.1711.
+In 1710 he left for India, travelling from Lisbon to Goa and joined the Madurai Mission on 8.5.1711.
 Like —> De Nobili he adopted the robe and habits of an Indian Sanyasi.
 Settled down in Tirunelveli, and worked in other Tamil towns, too.
 In the end of the 1730s he probably was the Divan of the local Mughal commander Chanda Sahib.
 His last years he spent as visitor to the Ambalakat Jesuit College (in 1746) and died there.

 In addition to Italian and Tamil, in which he had perfect command, CB is said to have known ten languages: Latin, Greek, Hebrew, Portuguese, Spanish, French, Persian, Urdu, Telugu, and Sanskrit.
 He was a grammarian and a Tamil poet, a pioneer of Tamil prose.
 He developed the orthography making difference between short and long e and o.
 His three grammars, one in Tamil and two in Latin (of vulgar and high dialect, the latter completed in 1730) were important pioneer works.
 His Tamil epic Tēmpāvaṇi (completed c.
 1727) in 36 cantos and 3615 verses tells the story of Joseph and the birth of Jesus purely with means of traditional Tamil poetry.
 In Tamil he also wrote Christian prose works, the lexicographical work Caturakarāti, and the famous tales of Paramārthan.